 The current monitoring frequency (biannually) should be maintained until 2 years post-construction in accordance with the WRP Management Plan.
-As the WRP population remains above the trigger value, contingency measures involving an increase in monitoring frequency, further population investigation or consultation with the Department of Parks and Wildlife is not required at this stage.
+As the WRP population remains above the trigger value, contingency measures involving an increase in monitoring frequency, further population investigation or consultation with the Department of Environment and Regulation and the Department of the Environment is not required at this stage.

-For and on behalf of Coffey,
+For and on behalf of Coffey